Previous TestNext Test

 Display MPRT Measurement (Motion Picture Response Time)

-MPRT is not the same thing as GtG.
-See FAQ: GtG versus MPRT.
-A different animation is TestUFO: GtG versus MPRT.
-Moving Picture Response Time (MPRT) is display persistence.
-GtG is the pixel transition time, while MPRT is pixel visibility time.
-MPRT can still create a lot of display motion blur even if pixel response (GtG) is instant.
-MPRT is a more accurate representation of visible motion blur blur (see Eye Tracking Motion Blur Animation demo).
+MPRT stands for Moving Picture Response Time.
+MPRT is also known as display persistence.
+It is covered in many scientific papers on Google Scholar.
+Also, MPRT is not the same thing as GtG.
+As seen in the GtG versus MPRT FAQ, GtG is the pixel transition time, while MPRT is pixel visibility time.
+MPRT can still create a lot of display motion blur even if GtG pixel response is instant 0ms.
+MPRT is generally a more accurate representation of visible motion blur blur (see Eye Tracking Motion Blur Animation demo).
 For the scientifically ideal instant-response sample-and-hold display, MPRT is exactly equal to the time period of one refresh cycle.
-For the scientifically ideal impulse-driven display (e.g. square-wave strobe backlight), MPRT is exactly equal to strobe flash length. (see Black Frames Insertion Animation).
-MPRT is also known in some industry circles as "persistence".
-However, the more scientific term is Moving Picture Response Time (MPRT) found in science papers on Google Scholar.
-For more information about display persistence, see Blur Busters Law.

 Frame